- This list is the snapshot of my tinkering life. Whatever keeps me interested, ends up here.

 Archive: Hot Chime is a small utility that lets you launch your favorite sites and most frequently used programs by your own 'Hot Words'.
 You can set a HotWord 'g' to launch Google and 'xl' to start MS Excel on your PC.
 This app is for power users who type a lot, quiet fast, and don't want to move the mouse just to launch a website.

 Archive: If you've ever secretly wanted to marry someone and want to share that secret with the whole world anonymously, today is your lucky day.
 Just type in the name and confess your love!

 My iCal JS Embed tool allows you to embed a scrollable Calendar of Events on your own site for free.
 You can customize the calendar using CSS and combine multiple iCal feeds to create a single merged calendar.

 |Feb 4, 2011|

-KType is my research project with the goals of improving communication for people with disabilities, creating low-cost software and hardware tools, providing useful research material and articles for families & friends, and sharing case studies of actual users.
+Archive: KType was my research project with the goals of improving communication for people with disabilities, creating low-cost software and hardware tools, providing useful research material and articles for families & friends, and sharing case studies of actual users.

 |Nov 14, 2007|

 Archive: I made this a free Year 2008 calendar for everyone to download and print.
 It's full of cute kitty pictures with ridiculous captions.

 |Jan 1, 2004|

 Archive: Bunch of random stuff from the past.